Transformative Education Program

 This course engages educators in action research as a way to study and improve, through informed decision making, the dynamics of one's own practice.
 The course will be the vehicle to synthesize the core and concentration courses, and will culminate with a major action research project.

-State Licensure and Endorsement Programs available from the College of Education, Health & Society, Miami University.*
+State Licensure and Endorsement Programs available from the College of Education, Health & Society at Miami also provide options for concentrations.
+These include:

 A 12-15 hour graduate-level endorsement that enables licensed teachers to work as a reading specialist in Ohio schools and communities, and that fulfills the requirements for the 3rd grade reading guarantee.
 Offered by the Department of Teacher Education.